|

 14

-Overprints show (L to R) postage due, airmail, semi-postal, and Silesia
+Overprints show (L to R) postage due, airmail, semi-postal, and Eastern Silesia

 The first Czechoslovak stamp was issued in 1918.
 The cathedral of St. Vitus and Prague castle are at the rear, the dome and clock tower of St. Nicholas Church is in the foreground behind the shrubbery.
 The first stamp was followed by three slightly different variations.
 And these stamps were overprinted for postage due, airmail, a semi-postal issue and for Eastern Silesia.
 Thus this basic design accounts for at least 112 stamps.